Dhyana in Hinduism

-Dhyāna (Sanskrit: ध्यान) in Hinduism means meditation and contemplation.
-Dhyana is taken up in Yoga practices, and is a means to samadhi and self-knowledge.
+Dhyāna (Sanskrit: ध्यानम्) in Hinduism means meditation and contemplation.
+Dhyana is taken up in Yoga practices, and is a means to samadhi and the realization of purusha, the centerless self.

 The various concepts of dhyana and its practice originated in the Sramanic movement of ancient India, which started before the 6th century BCE (pre-Buddha, pre-Mahavira), and the practice has been influential within the diverse traditions of Hinduism.
-It is, in Hinduism, a part of a self-directed awareness and unifying Yoga process by which the yogi realizes Self (Atman, soul), one's relationship with other living beings, and the Ultimate Reality.
 Dhyana is also part of other Indian religions such as Buddhism and Jainism.
 Several other traditions introduce unique aspects and context to Dhyana, and mutually influence each other.

-The term Dhyana appears in Aranyaka and Brahmana layers of the Vedas but with unclear meaning, while in the early Upanishads it appears in the sense of "contemplation, meditation" and an important part of self-knowledge journey.
+The term Dhyana appears in Aranyaka and Brahmana layers of the Vedas but with unclear meaning, while in the early Upanishads it appears in the sense of "contemplation, meditation".
 It is described in numerous Upanishads of Hinduism, and in Patanjali's Yogasutras - a key text of the Yoga school of Hindu philosophy.

 Etymology and meaning

-Dhyāna (Sanskrit: ध्यान, Pali: झान) means "contemplation, reflection" and "profound, abstract meditation".
+Dhyāna (Sanskrit: ध्यानम्, Pali: झान) means "contemplation, reflection" and "profound, abstract meditation".

 The root of the word is dhi, which, in the earliest layer of Vedic texts, refers to "imaginative vision" and is associated with goddess Saraswati, who possesses powers of knowledge, wisdom, and poetic eloquence.
 This term developed into the variant dhya- and dhyana, or "meditation".

 Thomas Berry states that dhyana is "sustained attention" and the "application of mind to the chosen point of concentration".
 Dhyana is contemplating, reflecting on whatever dharana has focused on.
 If in the sixth limb of yoga one is concentrating on a personal deity, dhyana is its contemplation.
 If the concentration was on one object, Dhyana is nonjudgmental, non-presumptuous observation of that object.
 If the focus is on a concept or idea, dhyana is contemplating it in all its aspects, forms and consequences.
 Dhyana is uninterrupted train of thought, current of cognition, flow of awareness.

 A related term is nididhyāsana, the pondering over Upanishadic statements.
 It is a composite of three terms, namely dhyai, upasana ("dwelling upon"), and bhavana ("cultivating").